Used by the project admins in the "Recruitment Ceremony". A one line set of maxims on how members of the Tiki Community collaborate.

 - Respect the Environment

 Tiki is both a software project and a community.
 The mix of both, contextualized on the Internet and in real life, is called The Environment.
-Any change in Tiki should take in account its effect on the entire Tiki community and should allow for a balanced evolution with respect for the people and organizations that use it.
-Please make sure any code you commit respects the LGPL license and that you allowed to share it.
+Any change in Tiki should take into account its effect on the entire Tiki community and should allow for a balanced evolution with respect for the people and organizations that use it.
+Please make sure any code you commit respects the LGPL license and that you are allowed to share it.
 Do not duplicate code or features, as this just creates more work for everyone to maintain.
 Reuse and extend code instead, and ask for help if you are unsure how, or unsure if there is similar code lying around.